First time visiting Boston? Here are some tips and places you’ll need to make sure happen, no matter how long or short the trip:

 We ended our first night at Mike’s Pastry with some treats to take back to the room.
 They were so amazingly good!
 After we left, we heard amazing reviews about a similar place, called Modern Pastry.
 You must try one (or both!) of these places to satisfy that late night sweet tooth.
 Mmmm, I can picture those pastries in my head as I write this…

 The picture below is my idea of heaven…a big comfy bed and a box of Mike’s 🙂

 Even though we were there for a week, part of that time was spent at a conference, so I must say: there will be a “Beantown: Part 2” in my near future!
-That being said, we didn’t get to go everywhere we wanted (Wrigley Field, for instance.)
+That being said, we didn’t get to go everywhere we wanted (Fenway Park, for instance.)